 California's greenhouse gas (GHG) cap-and-trade program will generate revenues from credits sold to pollution emitters.
 These proceeds will go into the Greenhouse Gas Reduction Fund.
-By law, at least 25 percent of the program funding expended will be directed to projects that benefit disadvantaged communities and at least 10 percent of program funding expended will be directed to projects located in disadvantaged communities, including in District 30.7
+By law, at least 25 percent of the program funding expended will be directed to projects that benefit disadvantaged communities and at least 10 percent of program funding expended will be directed to projects located in disadvantaged communities.7

 Using the CalEnviroTool, CalEPA identified the top 10 percent of the zip codes in the state as "disadvantaged communities" for the purpose of investing auction proceeds.
-These communities are shown in the below table and map.
+The communities with the highest scores in the Las Virgenes Malibu area are shown in the below table and map.
 The tool incorporates data from 18 indicators within two categories: